Absolutely anyone can learn Spanish.

-If you really want to learn Spanish, and you’re willing to make a concrete plan to study, keep it fun and stay motivated over the long haul, you needn’t have any fear.
+All you need to do is make a concrete plan to study, keep it fun and stay motivated over the long haul.

 “I Want to Learn Spanish!”
 A Guide for the Complete Beginner

 This guide will hand over the keys to learning Spanish for any and all potential learners, but in particular it’s for those who think they might face more trouble than most.
-It will be more than enough to get you up and running.
+It’ll be more than enough to get you up and running.

 Motivation: Defining Your Overarching Goal